4ppolyon/Projet_spark_LSDM/README.md

 To fully answer this question, we plot the distribution of the CPU capacity with a histogram.

 ### Question 2 : What is the percentage of computational power lost due to maintenance?
+For this question we started by filter the data to keep only the rows where event type is 0 or 1.
+This way we keep only the rows where the machine is added or removed.

+We then mapped the data as a key-value pair where the key is the machine id and the value is the tuple (timestamp, event type, cpu capacity (if the cpu capacity is empty, we put 0)).
+We grouped the data by key and sorted the values by timestamp.
+This way we can have the events in the right order for each machine.
+After that, we mapped the data the function `compute_lost_power` which will compute the lost power for each machine as follows:

+- If the first event is an ADD event, we create checkpoints with the timestamp to calculate time intervals.
+- If the first event is a REMOVE event, we create the checkpoint at 0 to calculate time intervals.
+- For each event, we calculate the time interval between a REMOVE event and the next ADD event.
+It represents the time the machine is down.
+Because we had the time when the machine was added, we can be sure that the machine restarted (which is the criteria on the paper to consider that it is a maintenance).
+- We then calculate the downtime as the sum of the time intervals.
+- We also calculate the total time as the difference between the last timestamp and the first timestamp.
+- Then we return the downtime the total time and the cpu capacity of the machine.

+Finally, we compute the total power lost and the total power by mapping the data as a pair of (downtime*cpucapacity, total time*cpucapacity) then we reduce the data by summing the values two by two.
+It gives us the total power lost and the total power.
+We then print the percentage of computational power lost due to maintenance.

 ### Question 3 : What is the distribution of the jobs/tasks per scheduling class?
 ## Results